raulshma/tech-ticker/docs/Documentation.md

 ## TechTicker: E-commerce Price Tracker & Alerter - Detailed Software Specification

-**Version:** 2.2
+**Version:** 2.4
-**Date:** June 29, 2025
+**Date:** January 12, 2025
-**System Model:** Admin-Managed Exact Product URLs (Focus on Reduced Detectability, with Product Categories) **Architecture Model:** Monolith with .NET Aspire Backend & Angular SPA Frontend **Target Audience:** Development Team / Automated Coding Agent **Status:** Fully Implemented and Operational with Advanced Features
+**System Model:** Admin-Managed Exact Product URLs (Focus on Reduced Detectability, with Product Categories) **Architecture Model:** Monolith with .NET Aspire Backend & Angular SPA Frontend **Target Audience:** Development Team / Automated Coding Agent **Status:** Fully Implemented and Operational with Google Gemini AI Integration, Microsoft Playwright Browser Automation, and Advanced Proxy Management

 **Preamble:**
 This document provides a comprehensive specification of the fully implemented TechTicker application, including its backend services and Angular frontend for administration and CRM.
 The system is operational and includes all described features plus recent enhancements.
-This documentation reflects the actual implemented state of the system as of July 2025, including all APIs, frontend components, background workers, database schema, proxy management, bulk operations, and comprehensive testing infrastructure.
+This documentation reflects the actual implemented state of the system as of January 2025, including all APIs, frontend components, background workers, database schema, proxy management, bulk operations, browser automation, AI integration, and comprehensive testing infrastructure.

 **Table of Contents:**